xmos/sw_usb_audio/README.rst

 General known issues with this release are listed below.
 For board/application specific known issues please see README in relevant app directory

-- Quad-SPI DFU will corrupt the factory image with tools version < 14.0.4 due to an issue with libquadflash
+- Quad-SPI DFU will corrupt the factory image with tools version less than 14.0.4 due to an issue with libquadflash

 - (#14762) When in DSD mode with S/PDIF output enabled, DSD samples are transmitted over S/PDIF if the DSD and S/PDIF channels are shared, this may or may not be desired